Our different courses in detail

 Lectures are given each day on subjects covering how to select your steel, designing knives, safety in the workshop, the safe use of gas forges, blade geometry, heat treatment, grinding, hand finishing, filing, forging unusual shaped knives/weapons, forging other metals, the business side of knifemaking, the ABS and KGSA testing and much more.

 “Please note that this course, whether done here or overseas, does not cover handles, fittings, sheaths nor the making of Damascus steel.”
 Time does not permit this on the two-week course.
 We offer separate courses to cover these subjects, namely “Handles, Fittings and Sheaths” which is always presented the week after the ABS course and “Intro to Damascus” which is presented on the week after the “Handles” class and lasts 3-days.
-We offer a 10% discount to students that book to do all three courses.
 By doing these courses, you will have a very solid grounding to carry on bladesmithing either as a hobby or full-time (obviously with a lot of practice!).

 Evenings will be spent watching ABS forging DVD’s.
 Each student is entitled to take home his finished blades to complete at home.
 This course does not cover handles, guards and sheaths, for this reason, we suggest students stay on for the 5-day Handles, Fittings and Sheaths course often held the week after the ABS course.
 A certificate will be issued at the end of the course.
 Kevin and Heather have a vast library of knifemaking/Bladesmithing/blacksmithing books and videos which can be read/viewed while on course.